 Petr Gruber, Painter

 Petr Gruber's paintings represent the natural world.
 Usually, he paints it, as he remembers it from his country walks: shapes, scents, sounds and colours.
-His large-scale, semi-abstract oil paintings depict the nature's beauty, uniqueness and tranquility.
+His large-scale, semi-abstract oil paintings depict the beauty of nature, it's uniqueness and tranquility.

-The concept of the natural world is prevalent in Petr's work, which is in harmony with human existence.
+Natural theme is prevalent in Petr's work, which he believes, is in harmony with human existence.
 “I like to paint places that are pleasant to me; places seldom searched by men.
-For me they are joyful and I can appreciate their tranquility.
-I sometimes include technical elements such as an old house, a lookout tower or a forest pitch, which remind me of human presence.
-However, the main impulse that gets me painting is always a natural one, such as glittering snow or gentle wind at the edge of the forest,” explains Petr.
+For me they are joyful and I appreciate their tranquility.
+Sometimes I include technical elements such as an old house, a lookout tower or a forest pitch, which remind me of human presence.
+However, the main impulse that gets me painting is always something from the nature, such as glittering snow or gentle wind at the edge of the forest,” explains Petr.